-· SRPMIC Members and families of community members · Non-Community Member residents who live in the boundaries of SRPMIC it is highly recommended that you speak with your doctor to confirm the third dose is right for
+· SRPMIC Members and families of community members Non-Community Member residents who live in the boundaries of SRPMIC Tribal government employees & families SRPMIC Tribal member businesses & employees & families SRPMIC businesses & enterprise employees & families

+If you are an immunocompromised individual that receives your care outside the Community, it is highly recommended that you speak with your doctor to confirm the third dose is right for you.
+Being immunocompromised should not be confused with being high risk.